The 2022 DevOps Engineer and SRE RoadMap [UPDATED]

 2. Understand different OS concepts

-This is where the Ops part coming in, earlier it was solely supported guys and sysadmin people who were responsible for knowing about OS and hardware, but with DevOps, now developer also needs to know them.
+This is where the Ops part came in, earlier it was solely supported by guys and sysadmin people who were responsible for knowing about OS and hardware, but with DevOps, now the developer also needs to know them.